ily123/ily123.github.io/_pages/about.md

 ---

-I am now looking to continue my professional journey, looking for opportunities in the data space.
+I am now looking to continue my professional journey, and searching for opportunities in the data space.